-I was reading an article on the latest TV drama, Bluff City, to portray the civil litigation process.
+I read an article on the latest TV drama, Bluff City, to portray the civil litigation process.
 The show makes the typical mistakes that TV often does.
 Decisions happen quickly.
 The case is over in an hour.
 Rulings by the judge are ignored.
 TV has to “break it to make it” more interesting.

 Bolt is stocky and heavily muscled.
 He would run well for a while, but his bulk would be his undoing in a marathon.
 According to news reports, Bolt has never run a race over 200 m.
 It is unlikely he could run a five-mile which is a feat most high school runners can achieve.
 Kipchoge is lean and wiry.
 There is no way he could compete in the first 100m.
 Kipchoge and most marathon runners aim for pace, not speed.

 The end of discovery brings another event: mediation.
 Mediation is a court-ordered attempt to resolve the case through negotiation.
-An neutral person—usually another lawyer—tries to help the parties reach a settlement through compromise.
+A neutral person—usually another lawyer—tries to help the parties reach a settlement through compromise.
 The process may be mandatory, but the results of the mediation are not.
 The parties have to agree to settle.
 If they do not, then the case moves along.
 Sometimes mediation can occur early in the case if the facts are not really in dispute.

-There are also procedural motions can occur any time during the process.
+There are also procedural motions that can occur at any time during the process.
 Some procedural motions involve whether the plaintiff has adequately alleged a complaint.
 This usually occurs after a complaint but before an answer is filed.
 The other most common procedural motion is called a “motion for summary judgment.
 This motion can be heard anytime, but it is usually heard after discovery is complete.
 The gist of summary judgment is that the defendant says the plaintiff has not (or cannot) prove their case.
 A ruling for the defendant ends the case.
 A ruling for the plaintiff means the case will go to trial unless the case is settled.
 The hearings for these motions are usually scheduled at least a month in advance.

-The attorneys manage South Carolina state court cases are managed by the attorneys with occasional input from the county’s Clerk of Court.
+The attorneys manage South Carolina state court cases with occasional input from the county’s Clerk of Court.
 South Carolina civil cases go on roster and are called for trial in the order they are reached.
 It can make it frustrating since it is hard to plan for a trial on a specific day.

 These times (30 days here, 30 days there) mean that you and your legal team are running a marathon in civil litigation.
 The key thing, as with a marathon, is setting the pace.
-Prepare yourself that TV is selling drama, not reality.
+Prepare yourself to learn that TV is selling drama, not reality.